RakanSalama/FrenchSpellingChecker/README.md

-# Testing things using java
+# Testing things using java hello